pschou/yum-package-diff/README.md

         Package list for comparison (default "OldPrimary.xml.gz") -output string
-        Output for comparison result (default "-") -showAdded
+        Output for comparison result (default "-") -repo string
+        Repo path to use in file list (default "/7/os/x86_64") -showAdded
         Display packages only in the new list -showCommon